 Option 1: Mechanicsburg U-Pick Locations

 Start a fresh-picked fun weekend at Paulus Farm Market in Mechanicsburg.
 This market is known for its u-pick flowers and pumpkins.
-Starting in late June/early July and lasting through the first front, pick a wonderful bouquet for an amazing price!
+Starting in late June/early July and lasting through the first frost, pick a wonderful bouquet for an amazing price!
 In fall, head out into the pumpkin field to choose your own.
 You can also shop for local and seasonal fruits and vegetables and farm and all-natural farm-raised beef.
 Paulus is also a great place to bring the kids.
 In the warm months, kids can climb on the wooden tractor and wagon, visit with barnyard animals, and swing on a horse tire.
 In the fall, they can enjoy a mini-straw maze, corn and soybean boxes, and a slide and climb area.

 Option 2: Lemoyne's West Shore Farmers Market